Siege of Ostend: Aftermath

-The Habsburg authorities considered the capture of Ostend as a propaganda incentive, but the time, money and heavy casualties invested in the siege turned this into a propaganda failure.
+Spinola’s 1606 offensive

 The economic and military fatigue from the long siege would force both sides to maintain a small truce during the winter of 1604–1605.
 By the end of that year however, Spinola seized the initiative, bringing the war north of the great rivers for the first time since 1594.
 Under Spinola, the Spanish made major advances into Dutch territory, capturing Oldenzaal, Lingen, Rijnberk and Groenlo despite the efforts of Maurice.
-The Spanish did not repeat the success that Maurice had achieved from 1590–1600, but Spinola had made significant gains in a short time and had caused panic in the Republic when he invaded the Zutphen quarter of Gelderland, showing that the interior of the Republic was still vulnerable to Spanish attack.
+The Spanish did not repeat the success that Maurice had achieved from 1590 to 1600, but Spinola had made significant gains in a short time and had caused panic in the Republic when he invaded the Zutphen quarter of Gelderland, showing that the interior of the Republic was still vulnerable to Spanish attack.
 However, Spinola was satisfied with the psychological effect of his incursion and did not press the attack.
 Maurice decided on a rare autumn campaign in an attempt to close the apparent gap in the Republic's eastern defences.
 He retook Lochem, but his siege of Oldenzaal failed in November 1606.

 This was the last major campaign on both sides before the truce that was concluded in 1609.
 The strategic result of the Spanish gains of 1605–06 was that the Twenthe and Zutphen quarters were to remain a kind of no man's land right down to 1633, during which they were forced to pay tribute to the Spanish forces that often roamed there at will.

-The Spanish strategic intent to wrest from the Dutch their only military port in the western part of the North Sea, was offset by the conquest of Sluis by Maurice, which thereafter came to replace Ostend as a base of operations for the Dutch military.
-In 1605 the Dutch East India Company (VoC) made serious inroads into the Portuguese spice trade, by setting up bases in the Moluccas.
-These advances signalled a potential threat that the conflict might spread further in the Spanish overseas empire.
-That threat became more apparent when the Dutch scored a major naval victory over the Spanish fleet intended to find the merchant ships of the VoC at Gibraltar in 1607.
-In addition, the scale of the Ostend siege and Spinola's subsequent campaign had exhausted the Spanish treasury so much that in November 1607 Philip III announced a suspension of payments after the Spanish Royal Treasury had declared bankruptcy.
-The balance of power had led to a balance of exhaustion and after decades of war, both sides were finally prepared to open negotiations leading to the Twelve Years' Truce.
-As a result, the draining Ostend siege has been accounted a Pyrrhic victory for Spain.